How to Check Your CPU Temperature

 You should check your computer's CPU temperatures every few months or when you have performance issues.

-Is your CPU too hot?
-How do you check your CPU temp?
+How do you check your CPU temperature?
 Well, it isn't hard to find out.
-Checking your PC's CPU temperature is similar to checking your car's oil: You don't need to do it every day, but you should check your temperatures every few months to ensure your system operates at its peak potential, or if you see drastic performance slow-downs.
-Luckily, checking your CPU temperature is easy and doesn't require opening up your PC and sticking a thermometer inside.
-Instead, every CPU comes with built-in digital temperature sensors, so all you need is a bit of software to read the measurements in Windows 10, Windows 11, or other operating systems.
+Checking your PC's CPU temperature is similar to checking your car's oil: You don't need to do it every day, but you should check your temperatures every few months to ensure your system operates at its peak potential or to diagnose your system if you see drastic performance slow-downs.
+Luckily, checking your CPU temperature is easy and doesn't require opening your PC and sticking a thermometer inside.
+Every CPU has built-in digital temperature sensors, so you only need a software tool to read the measurements in Windows 11 or other operating systems.

 How to Check Your CPU Temperature in Windows 10 and 11

-However, there are other tools you can use for a cpu temp monitor.
-If you're overclocking your CPU and want more in-depth measurements, Intel's eXtreme Tuning Utility (XTU) and AMD's Ryzen Master software are designed by the chipmakers and also offer expansive options.
+However, there are other tools you can use to monitor CPU temperature.
+If you're overclocking your CPU and want more in-depth measurements, Intel's eXtreme Tuning Utility (XTU) and AMD's Ryzen Master software are designed by chipmakers and also offer expansive tuning options.

-These are just a few examples of many, but we'll show you how NZXT's CAM and Core Temp work because our testing found that these two are the easiest to install and use.
+These are just a few examples, but we'll show you how NZXT's CAM and Core Temp work because our testing found that these two are the easiest to install and use.
 You can download CAM here.

-While the CPU temp monitor CAM is intended to be used with NZXT's products, it works really well as a casual monitoring tool in Windows 11 and Windows 10, even if you don't have any NZXT hardware.
+While the CPU temp monitor CAM is intended to be used with NZXT's products, it works well as a casual monitoring tool in Windows 11, even if you don't have any NZXT hardware.
 You can use the software in Guest Mode to avoid creating a user account, and you can also disable the program from starting automatically with Windows if you don't plan on using it often.

 Stay On the Cutting Edge: Get the Tom's Hardware Newsletter